 I am founder and co-organizer of Endangered Data Week, a collaborative effort, coordinated across campuses, nonprofits, libraries, citizen science initiatives, and cultural heritage institutions to shed light on public datasets that are in danger of being deleted, repressed, mishandled, or lost.
+More about my work with Endangered Data Week can be found in scholarship and press.

 I’m working alongside MSU Librarians and LEADR undergraduate staff to make derivative datasets, subsets, visualizations, and metadata for existing humanities datasets.